 2021 Structured Removal Schedule

-2022 Stump Removal: Stumps created from removals in 2021 will be removed in 2022.
+2022 Stump Removal: All stumps created from 2021 ash removals will be treated with an herbicide (Pathfinder II RTU) at the time of removal to prevent sprouting.
+The stumps will then be removed in 2022 at the earliest.
 Stump grinding usually begins in April, but is dependent on weather.
 Permits will not be approved for homeowners to grind stumps early.

-2023 Planting: Replacement trees from stump removals in 2022 will be planted in 2023.
+2023 Planting: Replacement trees from stump removals will be planted in 2023 at the earliest.
 Planting permits will only be approved for homeowners after the stumps have been removed by the City.

 2020 Structured Removal Schedule

 2020 Tree Removal: Structured Removal of ash trees for 2020 has been completed.
-Singular ash trees, outside of this program, identified as priority removals are still being completed.
+Singular ash trees, outside of this program, identified as priority removals may still need to be completed.

-2021 Stump Removal: Forestry is currently grinding some stumps from Structured Removal blocks early - stumps chosen for early removal are based on the order in which the trees were removed.
-The majority of stumps created from Structured Removal in 2020 are still planned to be removed in 2021.
+2021 Stump Removal: The remainder of stumps created from Structured Removal in 2020 that have yet to be removed are planned to be removed in 2021.
 Stump grinding usually begins in April, but is dependent on weather.
 Permits will not be approved for homeowners to grind stumps early.

 2022 Planting: Replacement trees from stump removals in 2021 will be planted in 2022.
 Planting permits will only be approved for homeowners after the stumps have been removed by the City.